 Pastoral Care is the shared responsibility of clergy and laity.
 Although many pastoral care actions are handled by the rector or assigned groups, the role of every person in the parish is important as we are all called to love our neighbors as ourselves (Mark 12:31).
-If you are interested in involvement in any of the pastoral care ministries shown below, contact Kerry Suggs, Vestry Liaison, or Lola Thomas, Chairperson.
+If you are interested in involvement in any of the pastoral care ministries shown below, contact Kerry Suggs, Vestry Liaison, or Nancy Haight, Chairperson.

 Coffee Hour Cards —When there is a need, a get-well (or other) card may be placed in the Parish Hall for parishioners to sign as a show of care and concern.